Counterexamples in 4-manifold topology: Counterexamples

 This set is isomorphic to the simple structure set $\mathcal{S}^s(M)$ modulo the action of the simple homotopy self-equivalences of $M$.
 We will show that the group $\hAut(M)$ of homotopy classes of homotopy self-equivalences of $M$ is finite in \cref{lemma:hom-self-equiv-finite} below.
 It follows that the group of simple homotopy self-equivalences $\hAut^s(M)$ is also finite.
 Then $\mathcal{M}(M)$ is the quotient of an infinite set $\mathcal{S}^s(M)$ by a finite group, so is again infinite.
 The elements of $\mathcal{M}(M)$ comprise the manifolds $\{M_i\}_{i=1}^\infty$ in the theorem statement. \end{proof}

 \begin{itemize} \item The elements of $\mathcal{M}(M)$ are orientable and have nontrivial fundamental group isomorphic to $\Z/p\times \Z$. \item They are in general not known to be smoothable, but their Kirby-Siebenmann invariants vanish because they are all bordant to the smooth manifold $M$.
 For $L'$ homotopy equivalent, but not homeomorphic, to $L$, the smooth 4-manifold $L' \times S^1$ lies in $\mathcal{M}(M)$.
 In particular, we know that $L'\times S^1$ is simple homotopy equivalent to $M$ by \eqref{it:lens-4}.
 However, such examples account for at most finitely many of the elements of $\mathcal{M}(M)$.
-Therefore the smooth equivalence relations are not applicable in general. \item As they lie in the same simple structure set, they are all homotopy equivalent and simple homotopy equivalent to one another, and therefore in particular all have equal (vanishing) Euler characteristics. \item Since they are obtained from the action of $L_5^s(\Z[\Z/p \times \Z])$, the elements of $\mathcal{M}(M)$ are stably homeomorphic and $\CP^2$-stably homeomorphic. \item The elements of $\mathcal{M}(M)$ are by definition pairwise non-homeomorphic~\cite{Kwasik-Schultz}*{Theorem~1.2}.
+Therefore the smooth equivalence relations are not applicable in general. \item As they lie in the same simple structure set, they are all homotopy equivalent and simple homotopy equivalent to one another, and therefore in particular all have equal (vanishing) Euler characteristics. \item Since they are obtained from the action of $L_5^s(\Z[\Z/p \times \Z])$, the elements of $\mathcal{M}(M)$ are stably homeomorphic and $\CP^2$-stably homeomorphic. \item The elements of $\mathcal{M}(M)$ are by definition pairwise non-homeomorphic.
+The cardinality of $\mathcal{M}(M)$ was first shown to be infinite in~\cite{Kwasik-Schultz}*{Theorem~1.2}.
 As a result, since $\Z/p\times \Z$ is a good group, they are also not topologically $s$-cobordant, by the $s$-cobordism theorem (\cref{thm:scob}). \item An infinite subset of the manifolds in $\mathcal{M}(M)$ are in addition not topologically $h$-cobordant to one another.
 To see this we argue as follows.
 Infinitely many of the elements of $L_5^s$ that we used, namely those in the $\Z^r$ summand detected by multisignatures, are nontrivial under the forgetful map $L_5^s(\Z[\Z/p \times \Z]) \to L_5^h(\Z[\Z/p \times \Z]) \cong \oplus^r \Z$.
-This is because multisignatures are decoration independent.
+This can be seen directly from the definition of multisignatures or by observing that the Rothenberg exact sequence \cite{Shaneson-splitting}*{Proposition~4.1} implies that the kernel of the map $L^s_n(R)\to L^h_n(R)$ is 2-torsion for every ring with involution $R$ and every $n\in\Z$.
 It follows that the quotient of these elements by the image of the $\Z$ factor in the normal invariants,

 also act nontrivially on the homotopy structure set $\mathcal{S}^h(M)$.
 As above $r \geq 2$ so this is infinite.
 Recall that the equivalence relation defining this set is topological $h$-cobordism over ~$M$.
 The quotient of $\mathcal{S}^h(M)$ by the group of homotopy self-equivalences of $M$ is the manifold $h$-cobordism set: